LeXofLeviafan/mreframe/README.md

 * _No language/stack requirement_ – you can use JS directly, or any language that transpiles into it as long as it has interop
 * _Simple, data-centric API_ using native JS data structures and plain functions for rendering, event handling, and querying state
 * Components, events and queries have _no need to expose their inner workings_ beyond the level of a simple function call
+* _Improved performance of re-rendering large, complex UI_ by preventing recalculation of unchanged subtrees

 Install: `npm i mreframe`/`yarn add mreframe` or `<script src="https://unpkg.com/mreframe/dist/mreframe.min.js"></script>`.